MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/b-identity-and-access-management.md

 <!-- docsTest:ignore JML -->

-Enterprise organizations will typically follow a least-privileged approach to operational access and this model should be expanded to consider Microsoft Azure through Azure Active Directory (AD) role-based access control (RBAC) and custom role definitions.
+Enterprise organizations will typically follow a least-privilege approach to operational access and this model should be expanded to consider Microsoft Azure through Azure Active Directory (Azure AD) role-based access control (RBAC) and custom role definitions.
 It is critical to appropriately plan how to govern control plane and data plane access to resources in Azure while also fully aligning with joiner/mover/leaver processes.

 **Design considerations:**